Corporate Footprint and Environmental Stewardship

 We are committed to reducing our environmental impact.

 At Leidos, we have eliminated under-performing real estate assets and improved operating efficiencies across our entire real estate portfolio, including through flexible workplace initiatives.
-As a result, we reduced our overall carbon footprint by approximately 28% and decreased our number of actual office locations by approximately 33% in 2013.
-These reductions were the single largest contributing factor to reaching our Legacy 2020 greenhouse gas (GHG) reduction goal of 25% six years early.
-Between 2014-2015, we reduced GHG emissions by 22% through continued real estate restructuring, improved efficiency programs, increased use of renewable energy to power our owned facilities, and improvements to the power grid (e.g. increased efficiency and use of cleaner fuels).
+These actions have been the largest contributing factor to reaching our Legacy 2020 greenhouse gas (GHG) reduction goal of 25% six years early in 2014.
+Between 2015 and 2016, we continued to reduce GHG emissions through real estate restructuring as well as through improved efficiency programs and increased use of renewable energy to power our owned facilities.
+Continued improvements to the power grid (e.g. increased efficiency and use of cleaner fuels) have also contributed to emission reductions.
 Leidos remains primarily a service-oriented company, with the majority of our real estate portfolio being commercial office space.
 Leidos continues to occupy lab, warehouse, and data center space that contributes to the company's environmental footprint.
 Our operations are lower impact in nature when compared to many of our competitors that specialize in heavy manufacturing, an emission-heavy business model.

-The table below illustrates the primary metrics that we track and manage, including greenhouse gas (GHG) emissions, energy consumption, waste generation, and water use.
+The table below illustrates the primary metrics that we track and manage, including GHG emissions, energy consumption, waste generation, and water use.
 We are also monitoring transportation and material consumption.

 GHG Inventory Overview